Legal Cheek: History

-As of 2022, Legal Cheek has editors Tom Connelly, and Aishah Hussain - and various columnists, including Will Holmes.
+As of 2024, Legal Cheek's editor is Tom Connelly who oversees an editorial team including Rhys Duncan, Sophie Dillon and Anuja Venkataramani as well as a several regular freelance contributors.

 Careers advice

 Since its founding in 2011, Legal Cheek has become one of the largest careers advice websites in the UK.
 The Firms Most List and Chambers Most List, updated annually with new data, feature research about some of the UK's leading law firms and barrister chambers.
 Legal Cheek also regularly updates its Key Deadlines Calendar with firm and chamber specific application deadlines and events, and alerts its follower base about upcoming deadlines.

 The website also lays out the various Paths to becoming a lawyer, and offers tips for students and graduates at each stage.

 Events

 Legal Cheek runs numerous careers events for aspiring solicitors, both in-person and virtual, as well as in partnership with leading law firms.

 As of 2022, Legal Cheek's UK Virtual Law Fairs are some of the largest law careers events in the UK.
 Legal Cheek also hosts several international fairs, geared towards aspiring solicitors based in locations such as Ireland, Scotland, Hong Kong and Singapore.